wlodev-labs/website-template/readme.md

 #### components/blocks

-After you define your new block in the payloadcms, you have to somehow show it on a website.
-That's why the blocks directory is for.
+After defining a new block in Payload CMS, you need to display it on the website.
+The blocks directory handles this.
 Below is an example implementation:

 ```
 import React from 'react'